smadjid/smadjid.github.io/index.md

 Currently, I am a research engineer at [IMT Atlantique](https://www.imt-atlantique.fr/fr) (Brest, France), working in the team [MOTEL](https://labsticc.fr/fr/equipes/motel) where my research aims to propose analytical tools for a better understanding of digital learning practices.
 Previously, I worked as a full-time permanent researcher (Maître de Recherche B) at the [Algerian Research Center on Scientific and Technical Information CERIST](https://www.cerist.dz/).

+## Research topics
 My research interests are in Learning Analytics, Educational Data Mining, and Artificial Intelligence in Education.
-<div id='featured'></div>
+Specifically, I am interested in the following areas:
+* Human-Computer Interaction
+* Technology-Enhanced Learning
+* Learning Analytics
+* Design and CoDesign (participatory design) of analytics tools
+* Knowledge Engineering
+* Artificial Intelligence in Education (AIED)
+* Digital & Multimedia Document and Reengineering
+* Hypermedia and Hypervideo Systems

 ---